Global surveillance disclosures (1970–2013): 2000s

 On January 1, 2006, President Bush emphasized that "This is a limited program designed to prevent attacks on the United States of America.
 And I repeat, limited."

 In 2006, further details of the NSA's domestic surveillance of U.S. citizens was provided by USA Today.
 The newspaper released a report on May 11, 2006 detailing the NSA's "massive database" of phone records collected from "tens of millions" of U.S. citizens.
 According to USA Today, these phone records were provided by several telecom companies such as AT&T, Verizon, and BellSouth.
 AT&T technician Mark Klein was later revealed as major source, specifically of rooms at network control centers on the internet backbone intercepting and recording all traffic passing through.
 In 2008 the security analyst Babak Pasdar revealed the existence of the so-called "Quantico circuit" that he and his team had set up in 2003.
 The circuit provided the U.S. federal government with a backdoor into the network of an unnamed wireless provider, which was later independently identified as Verizon.

-In 2007, former Qwest CEO Joseph Nacchio alleged in court and provided supporting documentation that in February 2001 (nearly 7 months prior to the September 11 attacks) that the NSA proposed in a meeting to conduct blanket phone spying.
+In 2007, former Qwest CEO Joseph Nacchio alleged in court and provided supporting documentation that in February 2001 (nearly 7 months prior to the September 11 attacks) the NSA proposed in a meeting to conduct blanket phone spying.
 He considered the spying to be illegal and refused to cooperate, and claims that the company was punished by being denied lucrative contracts.